The best visual novels that'll capture your imagination

 (Image credit: Team Salvato)

 The best visual novels are the ones with engaging gameplay and memorable stories.
-There are the well-known ones like Capcom's Ace Attorney series but also some lesser-known ones that are still worth your time and attention.
-You'll find visual novels in just about any genre - including romance, mystery, horror, and more - in a variety of formats and lengths too.
+There are well-known ones like Capcom's Ace Attorney series, but also some lesser-known ones that are still worth your time and attention.
+You'll find visual novels in just about any genre - including romance, mystery, horror, and more - in a variety of formats and lengths, too.

-One thing most visual novels have in common is the "visual" part.
-Regardless of the genre, visual novels are usually always gorgeous with sparkling 2D graphics and pretty characters to go with them.
-There are, of course, some exceptions to this rule but you're almost always guaranteed something interesting to look at when diving into any of the titles we've included below.
+One thing most visual novels have in common is the "visual" part, though.
+Be they classic titles or new games, visual novels are usually always gorgeous, with sparkling 2D graphics and pretty characters to go with them.
+There are, of course, some exceptions to this rule, but you're almost always guaranteed something interesting to look at when diving into any of the titles we've included below.

 20. Danganronpa Trigger Happy Havoc